 Dissonant Serenity: Garland Greene, though he might actually be on anti-psychotics at the time.

 Distracted by the Sexy: Pinball meets a cute girl while stashing the transponder and forgets to get back on the plane.

 Dragon with an Agenda: Cameron Poe asks black supremacist Diamond Dog why he's content to be second in command to white Big Bad Cyrus Grissom.
 Dog replies that while his long term agenda is vastly different from that of Cyrus, he needs to escape before he can get back to it — going along with Cyrus is "a means to an end".

 Freudian Slip: Pinball meets a pretty girl, and pretends to be a prison guard.

 Pinball: "I work for the Department of Erec...
 Corrections".

 Genre Savvy: The pilot reminding Cyrus that they wouldn't be able to land the plane if they killed him.

 Genuine Human Hide: Garland Greene claims he once killed a little girl and then drove through the state wearing her face as a hat.

-Good News, Bad News: Pinball has to find three white convicts named Carl, Benson, and Popovich, because they need to deliver them to the unsuspecting guards below to keep up the ruse that nothing is wrong on the plane.
-The goods news is that Pinball found all three of them.
-The bad news is that they're all dead either because they were shot in the scuffle in taking over the plane and the DEA Agent's attempt to retake it, making them three men short and forcing them to send out the guards in their place.
+Good News, Bad News: Pinball is dispatched to find three white convicts named Carl, Benson, and Popovich, because they need to deliver them to the unsuspecting guards below to keep up the ruse that nothing is wrong on the plane.
+The goods news is that he found all of them.
+The bad news is that they're all dead either because they were shot in the scuffle in taking over the plane and Willie Sims's attempt to retake it, making them three men short and forcing them to send out the guards in their place.